Leadership Team

 Leila Salazar-López, Executive Director

-Paul Paz y Miño, Associate Director
+Paul Paz y Miño, Deputy Director

 Paul (he/él/ele) joined Amazon Watch in 2007.
 He has an MA in International Affairs from George Washington University.
 Since 1995, he has volunteered as Colombia Country Specialist for Amnesty International USA and was the Guatemala/Chiapas Program Director at the Seva Foundation for seven years.
 Paul has lived in Chiapas, Mexico and Quito, Ecuador, promoting human rights and community development and working directly with Indigenous communities.
 Paul is also an Associate Fellow at the Institute for Policy Studies and served on the board of Peace Brigades International USA.
+He serves on the leadership team of the Protect the Protest Coalition, and is on the Board of Directors of Oil and Gas Action Network.

-Follow Paul on Twitter: @paulpaz
+Follow Paul on BlueSky: @paulpaz.bsky.social

 Christian Poirier, Program Director